Tortoiseshell Pattern Ramen Spoon

 Estimated Shipping Widget will be displayed here!

-Light and easy to hold, this ramen spoon is carved with a tortoise shell design, made by Yamanaka Lacquerware.
-It is perfect for eating noodles such as udon, soba, and ramen.
+Light and easy to hold, this renge, or ramen spoon, is hand-carved with a tortoise shell design.
+Perfect for eating noodles such as udon, soba, and ramen, this Japanese soup spoon is also wonderful for other cuisine like tofu and simmered dishes.

 Spoons & Forks